Kiiow/gomder/README.md

  - [ ] DIR
    - [x] Show current folder list
    - [x] "up" & "down" navigate through folder list
-   - [ ] "Enter" navigate into (o out) of the directory & update the list
+   - [x] "Enter" navigate in (or out) of the directory & update the list
    - [ ] Add some style
  - [ ] TERMINAL
    - [ ] Show the current directory on the terminal first line